Isaac C. Kidd: Early years and military service

 Further research into the attack on Pearl Harbor indicates RADM Kidd was not the SOPA (Senior Officer Present Afloat) when the attack began.
 RADM William R. Furlong, commander Battle Forces Pacific was on board his flagship, the minelayer USS Oglala.
 RADM Furlong was senior by two years promoted on 23 Jun 1938.
 RADM Kidd was promoted in 1940.

 Kidd's body was never recovered and to this day he is considered missing in action.
 It is likely that he is one of the 900 men who are entombed in the ship.
 U.S. Navy salvage divers located his Naval Academy ring fused to a bulkhead on Arizonas bridge.
-A trunk containing his personal memorabilia was found in the wreck and sent to his widow.
-Rediscovered in the attic by his children, both the trunk and its contents are now displayed in the museum at the USS Arizona Memorial.
+A trunk containing his personal memorabilia including his Naval Academy sword and belt were found in the wreck and sent to his widow with the restored ring.
+His widow gave the ring and the trunk and its contents, which included his ceremonial sword, sword belt and fore and aft cap to her son, Admiral Isaac C. Kidd, Jr. who completed his career as Commander of the Atlantic Fleet and Supreme Allied Commander of NATO Forces.

-Awards and decorations

-Admiral Kidd posthumously received the Medal of Honor and the Purple Heart.
-His other awards include the Army of Cuban Pacification Medal, Mexican Service Medal, World War I Victory Medal with Atlantic Fleet Clasp, American Defense Service Medal with Fleet Clasp, Asiatic-Pacific Campaign Medal with one bronze battle star for Pearl Harbor (posthumous), and the World War II Victory Medal (posthumous).